trueos/trueos-docs/trueos-handbook/support.rst

 Become an Advocate
 ==================

-So you love |trueos|?
+Love |trueos|?
 Why not tell your family, friends, fellow students and colleagues about it?
-You will not be the only one who prefers a virus-free, feature-rich, no-cost operating system.
-Here are some suggestions to get you started:
+You will not be the only one who prefers a virus-free, feature-rich, and no-cost operating system.
+Here are some suggestions for getting started:

 * Burn a couple of DVDs and pass them out.
 If your school or user group has an upcoming event where you can promote |trueos|, you can